 But if you do not want to go on a boat trip, at least try to go to Victoria Harbor to see the Hong Kong skyline (go in the late afternoon and enjoy the change of lighting of the buildings with the arrival of the night).

 The Symphony of Lights is a free music and lighting show that takes place every night at 8 pm and lasts about 15 minutes.
 If you have already seen the show in other cities, you can skip this part, if you want.

-For those who enjoy it, Hong Kong has several malls with numerous luxury stores - and all the shops are tax free.
+For those who enjoy it, Hong Kong has several malls with numerous luxury stores – and all the shops are tax-free.
 So, if you have a shopping list, take the time to visit one of them.
-If you want visit just one, then go to Harbor City.
+If you want to visit just one, then go to Harbor City.